bhanubhashkar/LearnSQL/00_Notes.md

 SELECT column1, column2, ...
 FROM table_name;

-SELECT * FROM TableName
-To get all column of a table.

-SELECT column1, column2, column3 FROM TableName
-To get selective column of a table.

 Example :
-SELECT * FROM address
+SELECT * FROM table_name;
-SELECT address, district FROM address
+Return all column from a table.

-SELECT first_name, last_name, email FROM customer
+SELECT column1, column2, column3 FROM TableName;
+Return selective column from a table.

 Keynote:

+Exercise :
+SELECT address, district FROM address;
+SELECT first_name, last_name, email FROM customer;

 ```